 - Feeling shaky, weak, or tired.

-Schedule an appointment with your medical provider to take a urine test that will confirm whether you have a UTI.
+Schedule an appointment with your medical provider to confirm whether you have a UTI.
 This will allow you to get the appropriate treatment.

 To cure a UTI, your healthcare provider will prescribe you antibiotics to kill the bacteria.
 While symptoms typically disappear with a day or two after starting treatment, you should still finish the entire dose to fully treat the infection.